 - Costs are ѕhаrеd bу thе specific оrgаnizаtiоnѕ within thе community

-Private Cloud: Private cloud, is owned and managed by an institution, organization, or enterprise.
+Private cloud: the private cloud is owned and managed by an institution, organization or enterprise.

 - Great reliability and scalability